yourealwaysbe/madgresso/README.md

     Receipts: <path to pdf of receipt scans> [default value: don't add receipts]
     Project: <subproject code to override configured default>

+Multiple receipts can be specified.
+Setting the project applies to all future claim items, so you can change it mid-file.

 Expense item rows are of the three possible formats

     <type>; <date>; <cur> <amount>; <desc>